 Pick up four more body beads and stitch back through the first two to make a small loop.
 Make sure you push all of the beads close together and arrange the beads into a small 2x2 square like in the first row.

 From this point on, you will continue the previous steps of adding an end bead (outside turn bead), stitching through the three beads in the row and coming out under the two stacked beads.
-Then you will pick up another end bead (this is the inside end bead), stitch through the two beads that are sticking out from the prior row, pick up four more body beads, etc.Continue to 8 of 11 below.
+Then you will pick up another end bead (this is the inside end bead), stitch through the two beads that are sticking out from the prior row, pick up four more body beads, and continue.Continue to 8 of 11 below.

 08 of 11

 St Petersburg stitch looks much more confusing and difficult than it is.
 Try a practice chain and give yourself a chance to get into the rhythm of the beadwork and you will find it simple and relaxing.

 To learn the stitch, it is easiest to work with larger beads, like the size 6 and size 8 beads being used here.
 Round beads are a little easier to work with and look neater than cylinder beads.

 One tip to make the St Petersburg stitch more quickly.
 When adding the four body beads, hold the first two beads between your thumb and index finger and slide them down to the bead chain.
 When the beads are close to the chain, insert the needle back through these two beads and make the four bead loop.